Protesters Throng Berlin In Massive Rally To Support 'Open And Free Society'

 More than 240,000 people showed up for the march and rallies Saturday, according to the organizers behind the #unteilbar event (#indivisible in English).
 Local police told the BBC that the demonstrators numbered "in the low hundreds of thousands."

-Authorities shut down the three-mile expanse where the demonstrators had gathered, and overhead photographs showed a teeming swarm of humanity on the tree-lined avenue.
+Authorities shut down the 3-mile expanse where the demonstrators had gathered, and overhead photographs showed massive crowds on the tree-lined avenue.

 "A dramatic political shift is taking place: racism and discrimination are becoming socially acceptable.
 What yesterday was considered unthinkable and unutterable has today become a reality.
 Humanity and human rights, religious freedom, and the rule of law are being openly attacked.
 This is an attack on all of us," organizers wrote in their manifesto prior to the event.

-"We will not allow the welfare state to be played off against asylum and migration," they continued.
+"We will not allow the welfare state to be played off against asylum and migration," they wrote.
 "We will stand in resistance when fundamental rights and freedoms are in danger of being further restricted."

-The march comes at a time when Germany's far-right, anti-immigrant political party, Alternative for Germany, is gaining ground across the country — particularly in German Chancellor Angela Merkel's home region of Bavaria.
-As NPR's Soraya Sarhaddi Nelson reports, the five-year-old party is expected to win seats in the Bavarian legislature for the first time on Sunday.
+The march comes at a time when Germany's far-right, anti-immigrant political party, Alternative for Germany (AfD), is gaining ground across the country — particularly in Bavaria.
+As NPR's Soraya Sarhaddi Nelson reports, the 5-year-old party is expected to win seats in the Bavarian legislature for the first time on Sunday.

-Merkel and her fellow conservatives are currently suffering from low approval ratings, partly due to anxieties surrounding immigration — and the AfD "excels at stoking such fears," Nelson notes.
+German Chancellor Angela Merkel and her fellow conservatives are suffering from low approval ratings, partly because of anxieties surrounding immigration — and the AfD "excels at stoking such fears," Nelson notes.
 The party argues that without a strict border policy that keeps the number of refugees to a bare minimum, Germany is at risk of losing its traditional national identity.

 That argument has resonated with many Germans.
 The AfD won enough seats in last year's elections to become the official opposition to Merkel's governing coalition.

-Yet the party's positions represent the diametrical opposite of the ones voiced by Saturday's protesters.
+The party's positions represent the diametrical opposite of the ones voiced by Saturday's protesters.

 "There are people here who want to show that they don't support what is going on in Germany, including from established politicians, all this hate, this whole debate about immigration," protester Rola Saleh told German broadcaster Deutsche Welle.